humdrum-tools/humdrum-documentation/guide/ch28/index.md

 extract -i '**MIDI' mono_input | humsed 's/.*\///'
 ```

 This will leave us with just the key-down velocity data.
-Let\'s suppose
+Let's suppose
 that the following rough decibel equivalents are established:

 ```humdrum